Certifying Knowledge Comprehension in LLMs: Certifying knowledge comprehension

 \section{Certifying knowledge comprehension}

-Knowledge comprehension is the ability of a model to accurately reason through a multi-hop question~\citep{yang2018hotpotqa} (combination of multiple simple information extraction questions that should be answered sequentially to arrive at the final answer) and extract the answers to intermediate questions from information provided in its prompt to reach the correct final answer.
-Thus, knowledge comprehension is a combination of reasoning and information extraction.
-Figure~\ref{fig:overview} gives an overview of our certification framework, \tool{}.
-We formally define knowledge comprehension using a knowledge graph $\kg = (\nodes, \edges)$ (Section~\ref{sec:kg}) next.
-Our framework is agnostic to the internal structure of the target model $\llm$ which can be any text-to-text generating model.
+Knowledge comprehension is the ability of a model to retrieve and reason over relevant information from context or parametric knowledge to answer questions succinctly and correctly, according to the provided context.
+Figure~\ref{fig:overview} gives an overview of our knowledge comprehension certification framework, \tool{}.
+Our framework is agnostic to the internal structure of the target model $\llm$ allowing any text-to-text generating model.